ViliusDevX/ViliusDevX/README.md

 </div>

 # ViliusDevX
-> 🛡️ Cybersecurity | 🐍 Python | 📍 Vilnius, Lithuania
+> 🛡️ SOC Analyst / Blue Team | 🐍 Python | 📍 Vilnius, Lithuania

 I study cybersecurity with a strong focus on how systems are attacked and defended.
 Most of my time goes into security research, Python scripting, understanding how operating systems and web applications behave in real environments.